 A story of firsts

 When it opened in 2008, the VA-BU-CLF Brain Bank became the first repository in the world dedicated to the study of CTE.
-Today, the Brain Bank focuses on concussions and other consequences of brain trauma, and has discovered the first cases of CTE in athletes from ice hockey, soccer, college and high school football, and baseball.
-The Brain Bank continues to be the world leader in CTE research, having identified 70 percent of the proven cases of CTE globally.
+Today, the Brain Bank focuses on concussions and other consequences of brain trauma, and has discovered the first cases of CTE in athletes whose primary exposure was soccer, rugby, baseball, ice hockey, college football and high school football.
+The VA-BU-CLF Brain Bank remains the single greatest CTE research resource in the world, housing 70% of global CTE cases.

 A precious gift